 No-Equipment Exercises You Can Do Anywhere

 When the weather is dreary, finding motivation to go to the gym can be a challenge.
-Add in the fact that most of the Pacific Northwest is officially on stay-at-home orders from government officials, and it’s even harder to think of creative ways to get in shape.
+Add in the fact that many of us are also avoiding germs at gyms, and it’s even harder to think of creative ways to get in shape.

 Luckily, certified personal trainer Katelyn Page has a few ideas for you to incorporate at-home – no equipment required!